• TDD vs BDD: Concepts, Differences, and Practical Use

 3. Automate the approved scenarios

-Once agreed upon, scenarios are converted into automated tests using BDD frameworks.
-Each step in the scenario is linked to executable test code.
+Once agreed upon, the scenarios are transformed into automated tests using BDD frameworks, often backed by adaptable test automation tools.

 4. Validate behavior against the application